How to Do a Category Analysis to Bring Online Products Into Physical Retail

 Don’t Skip Independent Retail

 Equally important: visit independent and specialty stores.
+They might all be different insight, but they tend to be highly categorically aligned.

-• They often carry niche brands that haven’t made it to mass retail yet
+• They often carry niche brands that haven’t made it to mass retail yet; their merchandising tends to be more experimental and trend-driven

 • You may be able to speak directly with an owner or manager who actually buys product